NOAA-EMC/UPP/docs/InputsOutputs.rst

     xmllint --noout --schema EMC_POST_Avblflds_Schema.xsd post_avblflds.xml

 Once the xmls are validated, the user will need to generate the flat file.
-The below command will run the perl program :bolditalic:`parm/POSTXMLPreprocessor.pl` to generate the post flat file.
-Generate the flat
+The below command will run the Perl program :bolditalic:`parm/POSTXMLPreprocessor.pl` to generate the post flat file:
-file:

 .. code-block:: console